oban-bg/oban/guides/testing/testing.md

 ## Setup Testing Helpers

-Oban provides some helpers to facilitate testing.
+Oban provides helpers to facilitate testing.
 These helpers handle the boilerplate of making assertions on which jobs are enqueued.

 The most convenient way to use the helpers is to `use` the module within your